View KENDALL HUDSON's Obituary on heralddemocrat.com and share memories

 |

-Kendall Mark Hudson, 59, of Bells, died Friday April 24, 2020 at Texoma Medical Center in Denison.
+BELLS–Kendall "Mark" Hudson was born December 8, 1960 in Wichita Falls, Texas to Kenneth Monroe Hudson and Sharon Rose Hudson.
+He passed peacefully in Denison, Texas on April 24, 2020 at the age of 59 years.

+He is survived by his wife, Kristie Lynn Hudson of Bells, Texas; sons, Kristopher Hudson of Bells, Texas; Jordon Hudson and wife Rachael of Bells Texas; grandson, Noah Hudson of Bells, Texas; brothers, Kevin Hudson and wife Robyn of Savoy, Texas; Willie Reeder of Bonham, Texas; step mother, Anita Hudson of Bonham, Texas; mother- in -law, Janis Smith of Pottsboro, Texas; his work wife, Christine Denniston; and a large extended family.

+Mark graduated from Bells High School in 1979.
+He graduated from Mid America Nazarene College with his bachelor's degree in 1984.
+He was a dedicated law enforcement officer for 36 years starting as reserve police with the City of Bells.
+He Retired as Captain of Grayson County Sheriff's Department after 28 1/2 years.

+Mark was a public servant who embraced police work as a calling.
+He bled blue, he served because it was the right thing to do.
+He treated people with honor, respect and fairness.
+He was widely respected among his fellow officers, and his word was his bond.

+Mark could fix anything – the right way or the wrong way!
+When he fixed it the wrong way, he took it to his brother, Kevin.
+Duct tape and JB weld were essential items to his tool box.
+Mark had an engaging sense of humor, who could begrudgingly admit his mistakes with laughter.

-A Graveside Service will be held at 11:00 A.M.
-Friday, May 8, 2020 at Rose Hill Cemetery in Bells.
-Dr. Mike Lawson and Tommy Rains will Officiate.
+A graveside service will be held at Rose Hill Cemetery in Bells, Texas on Friday, May 8, 2020 at 11:00 A.M.

+The service will be graveside only to allow everyone to observe social distancing.
+This service will also live streamed on Facebook for those unable to attend.
+In lieu of flowers, donations may be made to the Texas Municipal Police Association at TMPA.org.

 Arrangements are with Mullican-Little Funeral Home, Bells, Texas.

-He is survived by his wife, Kristie Lynn Hudson of Bells; sons, Kristopher Hudson of Bells, Jordon Hudson of Bells, and one grandson.

-In lieu of flowers donations may be made to the Texas Municipal Police Association at TMPA.org.
+An online registry may be signed at www.mullicanlittle.com